How to deep clean your van

 Wash the floor mats first, as they’ll need time to dry.
 First, give them a good shake.
 Then scrub them with interior cleaner and hose them down if they’re rubber mats.
 If you have carpet mats, spray with stain remover like Vanish, then chuck them in the washing machine and give them a short cycle at 40°.
 In either case, hang them up to dry when done.

-Get into the nitty gritty
+Get into the nooks and crannies

 Give the van a preliminary brush and vacuum to get rid of the majority of dust and dirt.
 Sweep the floor in the back.